 But as I described in vivid detail in The Great Seattle Earthquake, that maneuver would put masses of people directly in the path of a tsunami that would wash completely over the SoDo district within 5 to 10 minutes after the end of shaking on the Seattle Fault.

 And adding a dose of panic, a lot of those people will be running.
 In my view, that will only serve to increase the number of people who reach the streets just in time to meet a killer wave, taller than a man, as it roars ashore.
 Such a wave will sweep up everything in its path, including any unlucky people who happened to have left the stadium—on FEMA’s advice!

 As I described in gruesome detail in The Great Seattle Earthquake, leaving the stadium after the shaking stops is most definitely a dangerous idea.
 Quakes on the Seattle Fault can propel huge surges of water into the Seattle area.
 It has happened before.
-An entire Native American village was swamped and buried in tsunami sand on Discovery Point—right in town!
+An entire Native American camp was swamped and buried in tsunami sand on Discovery Park’s West Point—right in town!
 This sort of thing is also retold in Duwamish Indian legends of the earthquake serpent spirit A’yahos.
 I researched and wrote about all this in the book too, so I’m starting to feel like some sort of expert.